 Mange is one of the biggest threats to Bare-nosed wombats and can wipe out isolated colonies in just a few years.
 It is geographically widespread and affects thousands of animals.
 Mange in wombats is caused by an infestation of the mite, Sarcoptes Scabiei, the same type of mite which causes scabies in humans and mange in dogs, (there are many "sub-species" of the mite).
 The female mite buries into the tissue while depositing eggs as well as leaving her waste behind, causing intense itchiness which leads to thick scabby plaques, and flyblown fissures.
 Eventually the wombat will die a slow painful death.
 Leaving wombats with sarcoptic mange to die is unethical and likely to lead to more wombats dying from mange.
 We have been carrying out extensive mange treatment programs covering large areas of private property and state forest over the past 15 years and have now a good success rate with a treatment duration of only 30 days, with flexibility for different individual response.
 See article of our successful mange treatment in the District Bulletin.
-For additional information on mange see Wombat Protection Society of Australia.
+For additional information on mange see "Treating mange using Moxidectin in Bare-nosed Wombats, dose rate, pharmacokinetics and case studies" pdf Manual.

 If the wombat with mange is in a new area where we have not treated recently, we assume there are others with different degree of mange.
 We set up flaps with smaller doses at burrow entrances in the vicinity of the affected area and target areas around creeks and water sources, (wombats with mange get dehydrated and will be where there is water).
 As flaps give a smaller dose and is difficult to target specific individuals, they are good as a prophylactic treatment for wombats of an area.
 We have seen a healthy wombat go down a burrow followed by a “manged” wombat, we set up a flap, waited and watched, the healthy wombat came out first receiving the dose while the wombat with mange missed the dose entirely.
 We also use remote night sensor cameras as an additional tool when flaps are in use.